JakeSteam/blog-programming/_drafts/2024-11-17-review-of-github-foundations-certification.md

 The exam's contents were surprising.
 Instead of being a knowledge check of GitHub basics, it was more of a trivia and obscure information check.

-I would estimate the exam was made of:
+I would estimate the exam consisted of:

-- 30%: Things a developer would actually need to know, and should be tested on (what is a branch, what is a fork),
+- **30%**: Things a developer would actually need to know, and should be tested on (what is a branch, what is a fork),
-- 60%: Entirely pointless trivia that there is no value whatsoever in memorising, and can be easily looked up (how to access a setting, what view options are available for projects, features in GitHub paid plans).
+- **60%**: Entirely pointless trivia that there is no value whatsoever in memorising, and can be easily looked up (how to access a setting, what view options are available for projects, features in GitHub paid plans).
-- 5%: Debatable answers that have different answers for different teams (best practices, how to interact on open source repositories, PR behaviour).
+- **5%**: Debatable answers that have different answers for different teams (best practices, how to interact on open source repositories, PR behaviour).
-- 5%: Incorrect, outdated, or unclear questions.
+- **5%**: Incorrect, outdated, or unclear questions.

 For example, one question asked "Which of the following can be performed within GitHub Mobile?", with 5 possible answers.
 The correct answer was "Managing notifications from github.com", and incorrect answers included "Managing enterprise and organization settings" but what is the point in knowing this?
 A user with the app installed can just use the website if they need to, and the app isn't required anyway!